 What are some things to consider when testing campaign effectiveness?

-There are seven key things to consider when testing campaign effectiveness, including testing for the right reasons, testing to make it better, testing big things, testing in isolation, using statistically valid sample sizes, testing what you can afford, and rolling out successes slowly.
+Seven key things to consider when testing campaign effectiveness include testing for the right reasons, testing to improve it, testing big things, testing in isolation, using statistically valid sample sizes, testing what you can afford, and rolling out successes slowly.

 How do you determine the sample size for campaign testing?